 Joplin is a free note-taking program offering many options.
 Notion is also a note-keeping program with many free options.
-This is the Joplin vs. Notion article if you are looking to choose the ideal program between the two.

 Quick overview